 Born and raised in Los Angeles, Josh’s interest in architecture began at an early age from observing his city through a car window.
 Formal classes in architectural and art history further deepened his appreciation on the subject in regards to design, building materials and cultural history.
 A detail-oriented work ethic and a passion for the built environment naturally led Josh to specialize in the field of architectural photography.

 Along with his training as a commercial photographer, Josh is also a practicing artist and holds a Master of Fine Arts from University of California, Irvine.

 In addition to his focus on crafting meticulous architectural imagery, he also serves as a photography instructor at several colleges in the Los Angeles area.
 He has previously taught at UCLA Extension, UC Irvine, and FIDM (Fashion Institute of Design and Merchandising).
-He now serves as an adjunct professor at El Camino College, Long Beach City College, Fullerton College, and Santa Ana College.
+He now serves as an adjunct professor at El Camino College, and Cypress College.